srdCodeSamples/aws-lambda-get-hcproduct/README.md

 	"version": "required version or 'latest'"
 }
 ```

+In the `terraform` folder there is a terraform project which can be used to deply the lambda and the needed AWS infrastructure.

 ## Vagrant VM

 Included is a Vagrant configuration for building a VirtualBox VM.
 The VM runs Ubuntun/Xenial OS with .Net Core, Terraform and some other basic tools installed.